Egida/TakeEmDown/README.md

 # TakeEmDown

+v2:

+Don't know how to explain this but use "sudo python3 DDoS.py -h" for new info on how to use

+v1:

 Has basic methods, like TCP, UDP, and GET.

 Has less known methods, like NGINX bypass, CLOUDFARE bypass, and TCP ABUSE.